CDCgov/rdcAVS/README.md

 The goal of rdcAVS is to streamline the process of creating SIA campaign folders.
 The package is designed to be portable and secure.
 Data for the geographies and permissions are stored locally and are uploaded by the user directly.
-Currently, the package comes with the template Excel file but in future versions will allow users to upload their own modified campaign template file.
+Currently, the package comes with the campaign template, but future versions will allow users to upload their own modified campaign template file.

 ## Installation